UK Pesticide National Action Plan 2025: Kersten Council Compliance Guide

 What if we have invasive species like Japanese Knotweed?

 Chemical treatment remains permitted for invasive species where other methods fail.
 Document why non-chemical approaches were insufficient.
+Focus prevention resources on sites not affected by invasive species.

 How do we handle resident complaints about "untidy" weeds?